Anusol

 You can use Anusol for up to 7 days.

-If your symptoms do not go away, or indeed worsen, after using Anusol for 7 days, speak to your doctor immediately.
+If your symptoms do not improve or worsen after using Anusol for 7 days, speak to your doctor immediately.

 Avoid these 7 things if you have haemorrhoids